zyugyzarc/zyugyzarc/README.md

   * a simple dynamic typed compile-to-executable language built with C++ and python
 * [D-chat](https://github.com/zyugyzarc/d-chat)
   *  a decentralized peer-to-peer chat application that uses WebRTC, built with python.
-* Arduino and Robotics:
-  *  Line Following Robots
-  *  Bluetooth controlled Robots
-  *  6-DOF Robotic Arm
 * Machine learning - research:
-   * Reinforcement Leaning for self-driving autonomous vehicles.
+   * Reinforcement Leaning: self-driving autonomous vehicles and pathfinding.
-   * Diffusion based image and audio generation (StableDiffusion with LoRA and ControlNet, Riffusion)
-   * Natural Language Processing and inference with Llama, Llama 2, Alpaca, Guanaco and others.
+   * Natural Language Processing: fine-tuning consumer LLMs such as Llama by Meta.

-My other projects can be found on [GitHub](https://github.com/zyugyzarc) and [itch.io](https://zyugyzarc.itch.io)
+$\hrulefill$

+## Education

+University of Washington Seattle - Bachelors in Computer Science (2024 - Present)

+Bellevue College - Associates in Arts and Sciences (2023 - 2024)